The Future of Diversity and Inclusion

 ** Belonging Index – An index aligning a workplace to individual preferences.

-We have been using and building a database of these two indices for 18 months.
+We have been using and building a database of these two indices for since early 2018 months.
 They are part of measuring work, inclusion and belonging very differently.